larsch/ESP8266CMD/README.md

 # ESP8266CMD #

-Library for the [ESP8266 Core for Arduino](https://github.com/esp8266/Arduino) to handle simple commands via Serial port (or other [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/) to inspect and configure the ESP.
+**ESP8266CMD** is a library for the [ESP8266 Core for Arduino](https://github.com/esp8266/Arduino) to handle simple commands via Serial port (or other [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/) to inspect and configure the ESP.
+It is very useful when learning the ESP8266 and for configuring the WiFi credentials without having to put it in the source code.
+The ESP stores the SSID and password persistently.

 ## Usage ##

+### Basics ###

 To enable the command handler on the default hardware serial point, simply create an instance of the `ESP8266CMD` class, call `begin()` and `run()` as often as you can: